Minnesota Emergency Vehicle Light State Statutes

 If you are a first responder and need a special permit to use a flashing red light on your vehicle, an application can be found here.
 If you have further questions about which flashing lights you may use in Minnesota, you can call the Minnesota State Highway Patrol Office at (651) 201-7100.

-For more information about what lights may be available to you, we suggest calling your State Highway Patrol office at: 651-201-7100
+For more information about what lights or police siren may be available to you, we suggest calling your State Highway Patrol office at: 651-201-7100

 *Please note that these numbers are what we are currently able to find and the numbers may have changed since this listing.